jahed.dev

 There's a lot more you can configure and RetroArch's RGUI interface is so much more polished, consistent and pixel-perfect.

-I haven't properly looked into wiring up sleep/suspend yet.
+I haven't properly looked into providing a way to sleep/suspend through Retroarch yet.
 GMenu2X's "suspend" feature seems to work by disabling the backlight and lowering CPU clocks, so I'm not sure if it's worth implementing.
 Instead, we can make use of RetroArch's auto save/load state and history features for a similar experience.
 RetroArch doesn't support this directly, but we can write a workaround.

 # rootfs/etc/main